ChillFish8/Innkeeper/README.md

 # The Innkeeper discord bot

 The Innkeeper is one of the most advanced D&D 5e discord bots around, Full Audio intergration, better initative tracking, full compatability dice rolling and fully custom content intergration.
+Used by over 180,000 Users across discord.

 ## Commands:
 <dl>